leukemia-kispi/HiChIP-Analysis/README.md

 - Installation of Dovetail HiChIP pipeline and setup of Docker to pull docker image for FitHiChIP.

-- Installation of Picard, MACS2 and IDR for deduplication, peak calling and validation respectivly.
+- Installation of Picard, MACS2 and IDR for deduplication, peak calling and validation of reproducible peaks across replicates, respectivly.

 - Installation of tools for downstream analysis and vizualization of data such as deepTools, HOMER and coolbox.